brenopolanski/notifier-for-udacity-reviewer/README.md

 ---

-:warning: **IMPORTANT NOTICE:** The API is going to be shut down and the `extension` will become inactive in the following months.
-You should no longer use the `extension` alongside any official Udacity mentor dashboard features.
+:warning: **IMPORTANT NOTICE:** The Udacity Reviews API has been shut down.
+The `extension` no longer works.
+Thanks to everyone who contributed with code and ideas!

 ---